yerlyx/AMIFN/README.md

 ```
 bash train.sh
 ```
- If you want to train and test on the MASAD dataset,please be aware of modifying three labels to two labels in the relevant files.

  ## Acknowledgements
 - Most of the codes are based on the codes provided by [huggingface](https://github.com/huggingface/transformers).
--
+- Some code is based on the code of ITM  many thanks!
+[ITM](https://github.com/NUSTM/ITM)